phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 In order to create a minimal OS kernel in Rust, we start by creating an executable that can be run without an underlying operating system.
 Such an executable is often called a “freestanding” or “bare-metal” executable.
 We then make this executable compatible with the early-boot environment of the `x86_64` architecture so that we can boot it as an operating system kernel.

 ## Disabling the Standard Library
 By default, all Rust crates link the [standard library], which depends on the operating system for features such as threads, files, or networking.
 It also depends on the C standard library `libc`, which closely interacts with OS services.
-Since our plan is to write an operating system, we can not use any OS-dependent libraries.
-So we have to disable the automatic inclusion of the standard library through the [`no_std` attribute].
+Since our plan is to write an operating system, we cannot use any OS-dependent libraries.
+So we have to disable the automatic inclusion of the standard library, which we can do through the [`no_std` attribute].

 [standard library]: https://doc.rust-lang.org/std/
 [`no_std` attribute]: https://doc.rust-lang.org/1.30.0/book/first-edition/using-rust-without-the-standard-library.html